-The Department of State has made revisions to the Foreign Affairs Manual (FAM) in regards to immigrants who intentionally misrepresent facts in order to obtain a visa or other permission to enter the United States.
-In particular, the 30/60 day rule has been entirely eliminated and replaced with language that describes a new “90 day rule.”
-Many people who seek a status adjustment after coming to the US could be negatively or unexpectedly impacted by this 90 day rule if they are within the country due to the permissions granted by a nonimmigrant visa.
+The Department of State has made revisions to the Foreign Affairs Manual (FAM) in regard to immigrants who intentionally misrepresent facts in order to obtain a visa or other permission to enter the United States.
+In particular, the 30/60 day rule has been entirely eliminated and replaced with language that describes a new “90-day rule.”
+Many people who seek a status adjustment after coming to the US could be negatively or unexpectedly impacted by this 90-day rule if they are within the country due to the permissions granted by a nonimmigrant visa.

 - Participating in employment that is unlawful or otherwise unauthorized.

 - Participating to any degree in educational advancement or academic work that is not authorized or is not correct for the proposed change of status.

 - Marrying and living with a legal permanent resident without having the appropriate immigrant status that permits such a marriage.